Simplifies field service management for small to medium-sized businesses, but expensive for larger teams

 Time tracking and timesheets

-The Jobber time tracking view on the mobile app, showing timer on the left and tracked time in a day on the right.
+The Jobber time tracking view on the mobile app, showing a running timer on the left and an approved timesheet for the day showing the total tracked time on the right.

 If someone forgets to start or stop the timer, Jobber also allows manual time entry.
 Workers can input their start and end times or just the total hours worked.

-Jobber lets you approve timesheets and send them to payroll with just a few clicks
+Jobber lets you approve timesheets, send them to payroll, and mark employees as paid with just a few clicks.

-In addition, while Jobber lets you categorize time entries by job or task, you must manually mark them or use job tags to distinguish between billable and non-billable hours or direct and indirect labor.
+In addition, while Jobber let me categorize time entries by job or task, I had to manually mark them or use job tags to distinguish between billable and non-billable hours or direct and indirect labor.
+This could be problematic in the real world, as it might lead to disputes with employees or clients about whether time was correctly categorized.

 On the plus side, the mobile app’s GPS feature is pretty slick.
 It can track when employees are at a job site, which is great for verifying time entries and improving accountability.